-The Simulation Data Inspector provides the capability to inspect and compare time series data at several stages of your workflow:
+The Simulation Data Inspector enables you to inspect and compare time series data at multiple stages of your workflow:

 Inspect and compare simulation data while iteratively modifying the model diagram, parameter values, or configuration.

 Compare simulation outputs for different inputs when testing your model.